 In 2020, the WFNS published the Spine Committee Recommendations on Conservative Treatment and Percutaneous Pain Relief in Patients with Lumbar Spinal Stenosis (Fornari et al. 2020).
-The following recommendations were made:
+The following recommendations are made: •

-- Conservative Treatment or follow-up for lumbar spinal stenosis (LSS): - o In non-severe clinical conditions, a conservative approach based on at least 3 weeks of therapeutic exercise may be the first therapeutic choice. - Medical/interventional treatment should be preferred to surgical treatment in patients with spinal stenosis with mild symptoms. - Physical therapy should consist of multimodal approaches. - o If conservative treatment is chosen, surgery should be considered in cases in which the clinical condition does not change in 3 months. - o There are some cases in which immediate surgical treatment can be indicated. - Percutaneous pain relief techniques for LSS: - The literature supports short- to intermediate-term benefits of epidural injections for symptomatic treatment of LSS. - Inclusion of steroids does not confer a benefit compared with local anesthetic alone in epidural injections for symptomatic treatment of LSS. - o For patients with symptomatic relief lasting < 3 months after epidural injections, proceeding with further injections is not recommended.
+- Conservative Treatment or follow-up for Lumbar Spinal Stenosis (LSS): - In non-severe clinical conditions, a conservative approach based on at least 3 weeks of therapeutic exercise may \cap be the first therapeutic choice. - Medical/interventional treatment should be preferred to surgical treatment in patients with spinal stenosis with mild 0 symptoms. - Physical therapy should consist of multimodal approaches.
+0 - If conservative treatment is chosen, surgery should be considered in cases in which the clinical condition does not 0 change in 3 months. - There are some cases in which immediate surgical treatment can be indicated. \cap - Percutaneous pain relief techniques for LSS: - The literature supports short- to intermediate-term benefits of epidural injections for symptomatic treatment of 0 LSS. - Inclusion of steroids does not confer a benefit compared with local anesthetic alone in epidural injections for \cap symptomatic treatment of LSS. - For patients with symptomatic relief lasting < 3 months after epidural injections, proceeding with further injections 0 is not recommended.